bcgov/housing-data-visualization-project/README.md

 The data for the project is publically available from a variety of sources, including DataBC's catalogue, BC Stats, and Statistics Canada (including the Census).
 See the [listing of specific data sets](data-sets-list.md) for details.

+Data sourced from Statistics Canada and saved in this repository is covered under the [Statistics Canada Open Licence Agreement](http://www.statcan.gc.ca/eng/reference/licence).

 #### Examples / Inspiration